francescosilvano/keynet-semantic-network-analyzer/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Create a `.env` file in the root directory with your Bluesky credentials:
+3. Populate the `.env` file in the root directory with your Bluesky credentials:

    ```env
    BLUESKY_HANDLE=your.handle.bsky.social